The monstrous pile of dirty baby clothes, soiled bibs, and poop-stained cloth diapers…

 1. Check the Care Label

-Your baby’s clothes will (most of the time) come with a set of washing instructions, and note, they’re there for a reason.
+Your infant’s clothes will (most of the time) come with a set of washing instructions, and note, they’re there for a reason!

 Different organic fabrics for your baby clothes will mean a different set of instructions for each type.